chromium/chromium/docs/disassemble_code.md

 ```

 You probably will want to add some more command line options to this,
-depending on your usual build paralellism.
+depending on your usual build parallelism.

 ## Getting the right objdump